CoE takes step towards allowing women bishops

 They backed a motion which in effect resurrected a proposal put forward by the two most senior Church of England clerics, the archbishops of Canterbury and York, in July 2010, but which was rejected by the synod at the time.

-It would have provided for a so-called nominated bishop, working alongside the female bishop under a system of a co-ordinate, or shared, jurisdiction, drawing his authority from the church rather than diocesan bishop.
+It would have provided for a so-called nominated bishop, working alongside the female bishop under a system of a co-ordinated, or shared, jurisdiction, drawing his authority from the church rather than diocesan bishop.

 Traditionalists argue that as Jesus Christ's apostles were all men, there is nothing in the Bible or church history to support women bishops.